rejetto/hfs/README.md

 The `@latest` part is optional, and ensures that you are always up to date.

+If this procedure fails, it may be that you are missing one of [these requirements](https://github.com/nodejs/node-gyp#installation).

 Configuration and other files will be stored in `%HOME%/.vfs`

 ### Service